loftusa/onramp/Server-Administration-Notes.md

 ```

 If you run without the `-l saitama` flag, then the script will run to update all the machines in the cluster.

-There are some useful scripts that are not run by `main.yml`.
-For example, if you need to reboot `saitama` - a common need after the Nvidia drivers have been updated, you can run `ansible-playbook -l saitama reboot.yml` (and if you omit the `-l saitama` you can reboot all the gpu machines in the cluster).

 Scripts run by `main.yml` are:
 - `ldapclient.yml` - does various magic sssd, libnss, pam, and ldap client set up (including installing the ldap server certificates) to allow machines to log in with user accounts from our ldap server.